mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - (see Eriksson and Bjork)
 - Draw on material and critique in chapter on semantic profiles / waves.

+#### CTs emerging in the wild.

+There are several examples of CT arising in the wild without being explicitly taught.
+Here the focus is on Wing's narrower take rather than including general practices.

+#### Decomposition.
+in 2019-05-08-te-da - Da the parent suggests revisions to the agreed overall goal which break a larger problems into more manageable steps.
+It can be legitimately questioned if this is a specialist skill rather than general good creative practice.

+#### Abstraction
+This concept can be concretely taught using the code structure of functions -

+There is scope for doing this.
+In my journal notes and notes following interactions I notice when there is a call for a new function.

+#### Generalisation / Pattern recognition

+Present in the work of Te to find patterns and to duplicate them in different situations.

+#### Sequencing / Algorithms.
+To come.

 ## Representing Coded the Patterns of Activity via coded data